 To use drains or not to use drains?
 This one question has increased confusion and anxiety about surgery perhaps more than any other chest reconstruction top surgery subject.
 Rest assured that drains aren’t so bad, and the stakes for using them (pain and annoyance) are not as high as they are made out to be.

-At The Gender Confirmation Center, the patient gets to decide if they prefer drains for double incision surgeries, but drains are required for any other procedure types such as keyhole and periareolar surgeries.
+At The Gender Confirmation Center, the patient generally gets to decide if they prefer drains for double incision surgeries, but drains are required for any other procedure types such as keyhole and periareolar surgeries.

 Treatment of small seromas: A small seroma doesn’t always require medical treatment.
 The body may naturally reabsorb the fluid in a few weeks or months.
 However, even small seromas will lead to much longer swelling in the area of weeks to months.